-A student must give the employer two weeks notice when terminating; however, it is acceptable for an employer and employee to agree upon a shorter period of notice.
+Students should give their employers two weeks notice when choosing to leave a position; however, it is acceptable for an employer and employee to agree upon a shorter or different period of notice.

-A student must have the employer complete a Job Termination Form and an Employee Performance Evaluation Form and submit these to our office before obtaining a new Authorization Form for another job.
+Students must also ask the employer complete a Work-Study Termination Form and an Employee Performance Evaluation Form and submit these to our office.
+Employers should also deactivate students in the myHR temp panel to discontinue the student's employment.

 If an employer is not satisfied with a student's performance, the following steps should be taken: